Love it.

 Is this made in Japan?

-Is this tax-free?
+Is it tax-free?

 How much is it?